Trump pledges to send $200 drug discount cards to Medicare recipients weeks before election; funding source unclear

-The idea of a drug card was not mentioned in a briefing for journalists detailing highlights of the presidents’s planned remarks about two hours before his speech to an audience of professionals and supporters in Charlotte.
+The idea of a drug card was not mentioned in a briefing for journalists detailing highlights of the president’s planned remarks about two hours before his speech to an audience of health professionals and supporters in Charlotte.

 One White House official, speaking on the condition of anonymity to be candid, said the idea of a drug discount card was a “last-minute thing that is still being worked out” and originated in the office of White House Chief of Staff Mark Meadows.